atiqueakhtar/git-for-fun/Readme.md

 This is the code you need to align images to the left: <br />
 This is the code you need to align images to the left: <br />
 This is the code you need to align images to the left: <br />
+This is the code you need to align images to the left: <br />
+This is the code you need to align images to the left: <br />
+This is the code you need to align images to the left: <br />